From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Datasets

 \subsection{Instructions}

-For instruction-style datasets, Qiu et al. \cite{qiu2023latent} propose a benchmark to evaluate the safety and robustness of LLMs, emphasizing the importance of achieving a balance between the two.
-They introduce a latent jailbreak prompt dataset containing malicious instructions embedded within seemingly benign tasks, such as translation (where the text to be translated contains the malicious instruction).
-To facilitate in-depth analysis of safety and robustness, the researchers design a hierarchical annotation framework and systematically analyze LLM performance across several dimensions, including explicit benign instructions, word substitutions (e.g., verbs in benign prompts, target groups in malicious prompts, cue words in benign prompts), and instruction placement.
-SAP (Semi-Automatic Attack Prompts) \cite{deng2023attack} is an attack prompt dataset specifically designed for LLM safety evaluation and defense research.
-It consists of multiple versions: SAP5, SAP10, SAP20, SAP30, and SAP200, with SAP200 comprising 1,600 carefully crafted attack prompts covering sensitive topics such as fraud, politics, pornography, race, religion, suicide, terrorism, and violence, ensuring wide applicability in multi-aspect safety evaluations.
-SAP construction combines manual and automated approaches.
-Initially, high-quality, manually created prompts are collected from prior research and public resources, including online jailbreak prompt libraries such as those for ChatGPT.
-Researchers then use GPT-3.5-Turbo-0301 as the attack model to automatically expand the dataset via in-context learning.
-Specifically, the model is prompted with several high-quality examples and asked to imitate them to generate new attack prompts.
-To improve quality, a Chain-of-Thought-like strategy is adopted, requiring GPT-3.5-Turbo-0301 to explain the harmful nature of each example prompt, thereby guiding the generation of prompts with attack characteristics.
-After generation and evaluation, high-quality prompts are filtered into the dataset, which is iteratively expanded and optimized via repeated in-context learning, enhancing its effectiveness in LLM safety assessment.
+For instruction-style datasets, Qiu et al. \cite{qiu2023latent} propose a benchmark to evaluate the safety and robustness of LLMs, introducing a latent jailbreak prompt dataset that embeds malicious instructions within seemingly benign tasks, like translation.
+They use a hierarchical annotation framework to analyze performance across dimensions such as benign instructions, word substitutions, and instruction placement.
+SAP (Semi-Automatic Attack Prompts) \cite{deng2023attack} is a dataset for LLM safety evaluation, containing versions with increasing prompt quantities (SAP5 to SAP200).
+SAP200 includes 1,600 attack prompts on sensitive topics like fraud, terrorism, and hate speech.
+The dataset is built through both manual and automated methods, using GPT-3.5-Turbo-0301 to expand it via in-context learning, generating and refining prompts with attack characteristics.
+This iterative process enhances the dataset’s effectiveness for safety assessment.